Back to main.

 - I Was Quite a Looker: He was very handsome in his younger years.
 Tho he doesn't seem to be too concerned about his age and no longer looking as good as he once did.

-- Meaningful Name: "Silver" being that he has never won a Grandprix, but has come in a close second several times.
+- Meaningful Name: "Silver" being that he has never won a Grand Prix, only coming second several times.
 A perpetual silver medalist.
-Its also likely a reference to his age, as "silver", as a color, is associated with those who have gracefully entered old age.
+It's also likely a reference to his age, as "silver", as a color, is associated with those who have gracefully entered old age.

 - Nitro Boost: The main strength of his Night Thunder racer.
 To make up for the poor top speed on straight-ways the vehicle has one of the most powerful boosts.